renproject/darknode-sol/docs/05-settlement.md

 Third-party dark pools have the flexibility to define the exact rules for Settlement Layers, including the fee structure, however, Darknodes will not accept a third-party dark pool unless its Settlement Layers respect some basic requirements.
 Settlement Layers must:

 1. verify the submitted orders are submitted by a registered Darknode,
-1. verify the submitted orders are a confirmed match in the [Orderbook](./04-orderbook.md), and
+2. verify the submitted orders are a confirmed match in the [Orderbook](./04-orderbook.md),
-3. pay a fee to the Darknodes using the [Darknode Reward Vault](./02-darknode-reward-vault.md).
+3. pay a fee to the Darknodes using the [Darknode Reward Vault](./02-darknode-reward-vault.md), and
+4. pay the fee to the Darknodes that called `submitOrder`.

 Meeting these requirement is considerde necessary, but not sufficient, for being accepted by the Darknodes.
 For example, a Settlement Layer might define a fee payment to the Darknodes in accordance with (2), but it might use a token that is not recognised by the Darknodes as valuable.